MJHR89/my-slack-welcome-bot/README.md

 ## Step 3: Create the Custom Function to Save the Message

-- In the functions folder create a new file (i.e. create_welcome_message.ts)
 - Define the function (message, channel, author)
 - Implement the function to save the inputs into datastore
   - Import the [SlackAPI library](https://api.slack.com/future/apicalls#import)